Neuropsychology

 - Screening of academic achievement

-The evaluation provides a baseline and helps us understand your child’s strengths and weaknesses.
-Armed with this information, we can create a full report and recommend ways to help your child.
-If needed, we’ll assess your child’s progress in follow-up visits (usually every one to three years).
+The evaluation establishes a baseline and helps us understand your child’s strengths, weaknesses and areas for improvement.
+With this detailed understanding, we can create a thorough report and offer tailored recommendations to support your child’s development.